koo5/understand_humans/README.md

 # understand_humans
 ## what
 A continuation of the idea of a universal shell.
 Intended to be simple enough to implement by one person, installable with one command, and useful out of the box.
 Simple core, extensible architecture.
 A command line client and a service exposing, over configured data sources: fulltext search, search in structured data, and other services.
+Iniitally focusing on notes, bookmarks, controlling your computer and discovering new software and data sources.

 ## related projects
 https://frdcsa.org/frdcsa/internal/architect https://frdcsa.org/frdcsa/minor/system-recommender https://frdcsa.org/frdcsa/minor/cfo https://github.com/aindilis/cfo/blob/master/example.pl https://frdcsa.org/frdcsa/internal/frdcsal